cornershopcreative-archive/encore/cms/assets/plugins/addthis-smart-layers/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+Fix for PHP Warning on AddThisFollowButtonsToolParent.php line 127.
+Doing profile ID validation, sharing and follow service list retreival directly in the browser rather than proxying through a WordPress backend AJAX call.
+This will make this plugin work for "Ignore the tool configurations in this profile" mode in environments where the WordPress server can't talk to AddThis.com.
+Redesigned the plugin's widgets (including renaming classes) to work with AddThis.com's support of multiple definitions of the same tool type (see changelog for details).
+Adding meta box support.

 = 2.0.0 =
 More follow button tools!
 More follow services!
 More share button tools!
 Widgets!
 Shortcodes!
 Easier set up for linking your WordPress site with your AddThis account (optional).
 Linking with an account will unlock even more follow button and recommended content tools, and more options.
 Not compatible with 1.3.1 or earlier versions of <a href="https://wordpress.org/support/plugin/addthis-follow">Follow Buttons by AddThis.</a> Completely compatible with <a href="https://wordpress.org/support/plugin/addthis-follow">Follow Buttons by AddThis.</a> versions 2.0.0+ and all versions of <a href="https://wordpress.org/support/plugin/addthis-all">Website Tools by AddThis</a> and <a href="http://wordpress.org/extend/plugins/addthis-related-posts/">Related Posts by AddThis</a>.
 Mostly compatible with <a href="https://wordpress.org/support/plugin/addthis">Share Buttons by AddThis</a> 5.0+.